opendatazurich/starter-code-generator/_work/README.md

-# Preconfigured starter code files for all CSV/parquet/geojson datasets of OpenDataZurich
+# Starter code for all CSV/parquet/geojson datasets of OpenDataZurich

 ### Open any tabular or geojson dataset of OpenDataZurich with one click and get a fully configured Python Jupyter Notebook or R Markdown file.